 Coronavirus: When and which Covid-19 vaccines are likely to be available in Asia

-If regulators approve any in coming weeks, the companies have said distribution could begin almost immediately.
+Here are the estimated distribution timelines, supply deals announced so far and clinical trials under way in the region.

-Trial data from Pfizer Inc with partner BioNTech SE, Moderna Inc and AstraZeneca Plc has shown their experimental vaccines are effective in preventing the coronavirus.
+Pfizer Inc with partner BioNTech SE, Moderna Inc and AstraZeneca Plc have released trial data this month showing their experimental vaccines are effective in preventing the disease.

-If regulators approve any in coming weeks, the companies have said distribution could begin almost immediately.
+If regulators approve any of the vaccines in coming weeks, the companies have said distribution could begin almost immediately with governments around the world.

-But few Asian countries expect to receive big amounts initially.
-Here are estimated distribution timelines, supply deals announced and clinical trials being held in the region.
+But many Asian countries do not expect to receive big amounts initially, and below are estimated distribution timelines, supply deals announced so far and clinical trials under way in the region.

 AUSTRALIA